4.17 Recursive Searching and Sorting

 image.png

-• Binary Search: (apply only to sorted list) : start from middle, cut in half for each round, applies only to sorted list.
+• Binary Search: (apply only to sorted collection) : start from middle, cut in half for each round, applies only to sorted list.

 image.png